Cancelled Class Continuity

 Posting to Canvas

-To use Canvas for this application, after creating your materials, you log in at https://vt.instructure.com, access the course in question, and upload these materials into the “Files” area of the course site.
-Then, you can create a Page or an Announcement and link to the files you have uploaded, along with some contextual material.
+After creating your materials, log in to Canvas at https://canvas.vt.edu/, access your course, and upload the materials into the “Files” area of the course site.
+Next, you can create a Page or an Announcement and link to the files you have uploaded, along with some contextual material.

-If you have used WebEx to capture your screen and your audio (and you remembered to press the Record button), then you can copy the link to the recording and post it inside the LMS to direct students to that recording.
+If you have used Zoom or Kaltura to capture your lecture, then you can copy the link to the recording and post it inside Canvas to direct students to that recording.

 Communicating With Students

-Once you’ve created and/or posted your materials, now all you need to do is communicate the situation to your students.
-Canvas has an “Announcements” feature that will notify the students connected to that course site that a message has been posted.
-You can link to your materials from inside this announcement, regardless of whether the materials were uploaded into the LMS site or whether they are external recording.
+Once you’ve created and/or posted your materials, you can use the Canvas “Announcements” feature to notify your students that new course content has been posted.
+You can link to your materials from inside this announcement, regardless of whether the materials were uploaded to the Canvas site or if they are an external recording.

-To ensure the material makes sense, you should also provide a brief explanation to provide context for how this material fits into the overall scheme of the course, and/or how it builds upon material the students have already covered.
+In your announcement consider providing a brief explanation to provide context for how the linked material fits into the overall scheme of the course, and/or how it builds upon material the students have already covered.
 Clear instructions and expectations for deliverables should also be included.